Fond du Lac, Wisconsin

-Fond du Lac (/ˈfɒndəlæk/) is a city in Fond du Lac County, Wisconsin, United States.
-The population was 44,678 at the 2020 census.
-The city forms the core of the United States Census Bureau's Fond du Lac Metropolitan Statistical Area, which includes all of Fond du Lac County (2020 population: 104,154).
-Fond du Lac is the 348th largest Metropolitan Statistical Area (MSA) in the United States.
+Fond du Lac (/ˈfɒndəlæk/) is a city in Fond du Lac County, Wisconsin, United States, and its county seat.
+It is at the southern end of Lake Winnebago and had a population of 44,678 at the 2020 census.
+The city forms the core of the Fond du Lac metropolitan statistical area, which includes all of Fond du Lac County and had 104,154 residents in 2020.